European shares steady after U.S.-led strike on Syria; WPP falls

 Caution however dominated as tensions between Western powers and Russia persisted.

-Top STOXX gainer was Whitbread, up 6.3 percent after U.S. activist investor Elliott Management said it now held the largest stake in the coffee-shop operator.
+Top STOXX gainer was Whitbread (WTB.L), up 6.3 percent after U.S. activist investor Elliott Management said it now held the largest stake in the coffee-shop operator.

-Software AG was among the leading fallers, down 4.2 percent.
+Software AG (SOWGn.DE) was among the leading fallers, down 4.2 percent.
 Traders said the fall was due to weaker-than-expected quarterly revenues at its Digital Business Platform business.
-(Reporting by Danilo Masoni Editing by Robin Pomeroy)